Scripterra/tuto-table-scroll/README.md

 <img alt="scroll-table-cell.png" src="https://github.com/user-attachments/assets/ec8ed886-d6fc-4e98-9ee1-4f12df5b6b5b" width="480px"/>

-We the use a `CustomResource` that will be given to each of the three cells as an `@export`.
+We use a `CustomResource` that will be given to each of the three cells as an `@export`.

 ```gdscript
 # table_sizes.gd